ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab004.md

 In the lab04.js file start by declaring the key objects, including Johnny Five, Spark IO and Johnny Five photoresistor (this is where you will start to use the 'object model' that Johnny Five provides.

 {% highlight javascript %}
-// Define the Jonny Five and Spark-IO variables var five = require("johnny-five"),
+// Define the Johnny Five and Spark-IO variables var five = require("johnny-five"),
     board, photoresistor;
 var particle = require("particle-io");
 {% endhighlight %}

 Declare the Nitrogen objects you will need.
-You need to require Nitrogen and the Nitrogen File Store, then declare a variable to reference the Nitrogen service itself and a <code>lightSensor</code> as the Niotrogen device (this is a proxy for the photoresistor circuit you create with the Photon).
+You need to require Nitrogen and the Nitrogen File Store, then declare a variable to reference the Nitrogen service itself and a <code>lightSensor</code> as the Nitrogen device (this is a proxy for the photoresistor circuit you create with the Photon).

 {% highlight javascript %}
 var Store = require("nitrogen-file-store"),